Kyuu-Ji/htb-write-up/conceal/write-up-conceal.md

 Whenever we make an IPSec connection through stongswan to the box it uses this PSK.

-Next we need to configure **/etc/ipsec.conf** and the help for that we can find in `man ipsec.conf`.
+Next we need to configure **/etc/ipsec.conf** and the help for that can be found in `man ipsec.conf`.
 Everything we configure here is with information we already have:
 ```markdown
 conn Conceal